Here it is! The official bag for TechEd 2008!

 Brian Marble, Content Lead for TechEd, says it looks much better in person and the pictures don't do it justice.

-Update: I've confirmed that the following procedures also work for Windows 8 and Windows Server 2012.
+Update: I've confirmed that the following procedures also work for all versions of Windows and Windows Server.

 reg add "HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Winlogon" /v AutoAdminLogon /t REG_SZ /d "1" /f